Carved wooden table lamp with a pineapple

 Description

-Carved wooden table lamp with fruits, polychromed pineapple, on a white and gray marble lacquered base.
+Carved wooden table lamp with fruits, a polychrome pineapple, on a white-gray marble lacquered base.
 Tuscany 1960s.
 The lampshade is shaped like a fan, decorated with antique XVIII-century embroidery.
 Excellent condition.

-Empire-style furniture corresponds to the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign.
-It emphasized strong similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+Everything stems from Napoleon’s reign.
+It was characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word *barocco* – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude glamour and play a significant role in luxury.
 Materials were selectively chosen to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 The Renaissance style was quite heavy and bulky.
-Brown stains, moldings, sturdy bases, and bas-reliefs were used.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
 These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired this style, so supports and legs often took animal forms.
+Mythology and ancient times also inspired design, so supports and legs often took animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially crucial when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts in art appraisal, history, and specialists from around the world at your disposal.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the actual description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details